Bardakor/betting-app-yami/COMPLETE_API_DOCUMENTATION.md

 ## Architecture Overview

-The Elite Betting Platform is built on a microservices architecture with 7 core services:
+The Yami Betting Platform is built on a microservices architecture with 7 core services:

 ```
 ┌─────────────────┐    ┌──────────────────┐